rudibroekhuizen/docker-compose-kasboek/README.md

 # docker-kasboek

 Get insight in your banktransactions.
-Search and display using Grafana.
+Search and display using PostgreSQL and Grafana.